cloudspannerecosystem/autoscaler/terraform/cloud-functions/distributed/README.md

     For more information on how to make your Spanner instance to be managed by Terraform, see [Importing your Spanner instances](../per-project/README.md#importing-your-spanner-instances)

+4. Set the project ID where the Autoscaler state will be stored.

-4. If you want to use the new Spanner instance for the Autoscaler state database, set the following variable:
+    If you previously configured the Autoscaler to store its state in Firestore then set the following variable:

     ```sh
+    export TF_VAR_state_project_id="${AUTOSCALER_PROJECT_ID}"
+    ```

+    On the other hand, if you want to use Cloud Spanner to store the Autoscaler state then set the following variables.

+    ```sh
     export TF_VAR_terraform_spanner_state=true
+    export TF_VAR_state_project_id="${APP_PROJECT_ID}"
     ```

-    If you want to manage the state of the Autoscaler in your own Cloud Spanner instance, please create the following table in advance.
+    In Cloud Spanner, the state will be stored by default in the newly created `autoscale-test` instance, unless you specified your own instance in `TF_VAR_spanner_name` in the previous step.
+If you did, make sure you create the the database `spanner-autoscaler-state` in your instance with the following table:

     ```sql
     CREATE TABLE spannerAutoscaler (